ibm-cloud-docs/vpc/instance_metadata_vpc_get_metadata.md

 ## Before you begin
 {: #imd-md-prereqs}

-To access metadata service, you must have an identity token.
-If you haven't already obtained one, see [Aquire an identity token](/docs/vpc?topic=vpc-imd-configure-service#imd-json-token).
+To access metadata service, you must have an access token.
+If you haven't already obtained one, see [Aquire an access token](/docs/vpc?topic=vpc-imd-configure-service#imd-json-token).

 For detailed information and examples of the API calls described in this topic, see the [Metadata service Beta API reference](/apidocs/vpc-metadata-beta).